Blogging Challenges – 1 year of Professional Food and Travel Blogging

 I have learned a lot of things on my own.
 Various free and paid classes and have read hundreds of articles.
 I am still learning.
 There are TONS of attractive prices out there.
 Choose wisely!
-Some of them wore waste of time and money, some of them really useful.
-A course that REALLY helped me with blogging and I regret that I didn’t take it earlier is the Blog Village course.
+Some of them wore a waste of time and money, some of them really useful.
+A course that REALLY helped me with blogging and I regret that I didn’t take it earlier in the Blog Village course.
 I haven’t finished it yet.
 There is all the useful information that you will need about blogging.
 I would have saved hundreds of hours of searching by myself…Highly recommend it!!
 I am not trying to sell anything here, it’s really what I believe.
 Trust me, you will thank me afterward!

 The Reality about Photography

 You have to be a professional photographer to run a blog.
 Wrong!
-You can start a blog without any photography skills like I started.
+You can start a blog without any photography skills as I started.
 Despite the fact, that I loved everything about Photography, I had 0 knowledge!
 BUT if you want to run a successful blog you need to obtain Photography skills and be as professional as possible!
-Its hard, money and time-consuming.
+It’s hard, money and time-consuming.
 Tell me about it.

 You need to discover how to use natural light, learn how to work with your camera modes & settings, learn the fine-tune exposure, discover how to compose the photos, tell your story with light and the list goes on…

 iPhone 4s was my first photoshoot gear.
-I just new basic Photography but I had no idea about food styling, props and lighting.
+I just new basic Photography but I had no idea about food styling, props, and lighting.
 I start reading online articles, bought books but I was not satisfied with my phone photos.